aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/checkboxactivexcontrol/_index.md

 ```

-the position of the Caption relative to the control.
+Gets the position of the Caption relative to the control.

 **Returns:**
 int